fabiomercorio/fabiomercorio.github.io/publications.md

 <pre id="bibtex" style="display:none;">

+@inproceedings{Skillens,
+      title={SkiLLens: Recognising and Mapping Novel Skills from Millions of Job Ads Across Europe Using Language Models}, author={Alessia De Santo and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Navid Nobani}, year={2026},
+      booktitle={The 19th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2026) (to appear)}
+}

 @inproceedings{Safe-Unsafe,
       title={Safe-Unsafe Concept Separation Emerges from a Single Direction in Language Models Activation Space}, author={Antonio Serino and Andrea Ermellino and Lorenzo Malandri and Fabio Mercorio},